What’s on Your Travel #BucketList?

 As our children played together, we talked about the card and how it brought us closer to some great experiences:

 - Double miles on all purchases.
-This is equivalent to earning around 2% cashback on all everyday purchases.
+This is like earning around 2% cashback on all everyday purchases, but in the form of a statement credit can be redeemed for travel purchases.

 - No foreign transaction fee.
 Most credit cards charge a 1.5% transaction fee for purchases made in another country.
 The Venture card attracts savvy international travelers because it never charges a foreign transaction fee.